For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You can choose which account you'd like to pay with by selecting the relevant card on the app.
 The account then becomes "active" and ready for you to use!
 You can also use your Curve card to draw out money from cashpoints too.

 There are a few different options you can sign up for.
-The free one includes a debit card, 1% cashback at three retailers of your choice, free foreign ATM withdrawals for up to £200 a month and fee-free spending abroad in over 200 currencies for up to £500 a month.
+The free one includes a debit card, free foreign ATM withdrawals for up to £200 a month and fee-free spending abroad in over 150+ currencies for up to £1000 a month.

 Curve also guarantees against all unauthorised transactions up to £100,000.